-As well as the Bulletin, the Bank occasionally publishes expanded analysis of payment system topics in Research Discussion Papers.
-In 2017/18, the Bank published a paper examining Australian consumer payments behaviour using data from its 2016 Consumer Payments Survey.
+As well as articles in the Bulletin, the Bank occasionally publishes expanded analysis of payment system topics in Research Discussion Papers.
+In 2018/19, the Bank published a paper examining the financial costs and benefits of holding a credit card.